zzj99/glhosts/g0og1e/readme.md

-A shell script to copy hosts for g0og1e from specific website.
+A shell script to copy hosts for g0og1e from specific website

 Many thanks to 36od0c!
 Really helps!